Is your dog an obsessive licker? Does he frequently scratch the floor or his skin? Chances are your furry friend is suffering from an allergy.

 You are your dog’s first line of defense so it is imperative that as responsible pet parents you know about the various allergens and dog allergies.
 Knowing the symptoms and ailments would help you ensure that your dog gets the best care possible.

+Senior dogs are more prone to seasonal allergies.
+Learning how to manage your dog’s symptoms would help you ensure his comfort.
 The dog allergies can be classified into the following four broad categories:

 1. Insect Bite Allergy: Be it flea bites or any other insect bite, dogs may get a severe pain and skin allergies from it.